-redist: Markov Chain Monte Carlo Methods for Redistricting Simulation (with Alexander Tarr, Michael Higgins, and Kosuke Imai)
+redist: Computational Algorithms for Redistricting Simulation (with Christopher Kenny, Cory McCartan, and Kosuke Imai)

-redist is a publicly available R package that enables researchers to statistically simulate congressional redistricting plans using Markov Chain Monte Carlo techniques.
+redist is a publicly available R package that enables researchers to statistically simulate congressional redistricting plans using Markov chain Monte Carlo and Sequential Monte Carlo techniques.
 This includes the implementation of substantive constraints in the redistricting process such as geographic compactness and population parity requirements, as well as efficient simulation methods such as simulated tempering algorithms.
 Tools for analysis such as inverse probability reweighting and plotting functionality are included.
-The package implements methods found in Fifield, Higgins, Imai, and Tarr (2018), "A New Automated Redistricting Simulator Using Markov Chain Monte Carlo," Fifield, Imai, Kawahara, and Kenny (SPP, 2020), “The Essential Role of Empirical Validation in Legislative Redistricting Simulation ”, and McCartan and Imai, “Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans“.
+The package implements methods found in Fifield, Higgins, Imai, and Tarr (JCGS, 2020), "Automated Redistricting Simulation Using Markov Chain Monte Carlo," Fifield, Imai, Kawahara, and Kenny (SPP, 2020), “The Essential Role of Empirical Validation in Legislative Redistricting Simulation ”, and McCartan and Imai, “Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans“.

 install.packages("redist")to install in R. Please also see the redist GitHub page for the most stable development release.

 fastLink is a publicly available R package that enables researchers to merge two data sets using a fast implementation of the Fellegi-Sunter probabilistic record linkage model that allows for missing data and the inclusion of auxiliary information.
 This includes functionalities to conduct a merge of two data sets under the Fellegi-Sunter model using the Expectation-Maximization algorithm.
 In addition, tools for preparing, adjusting, and summarizing data merges are included.
-The package implements methods developed in Enamorado, Fifield, and Imai (2017), "Using a Probabilistic Model to Assist Merging of Large-scale Administrative Records."
+The package implements methods developed in Enamorado, Fifield, and Imai (APSR, 2019), "Using a Probabilistic Model to Assist Merging of Large-scale Administrative Records."

 install.packages("fastLink")to install in R. Please also see the fastLink Github page for the most stable development release.

 randomizeAuthor (with Yang-Yang Zhou and Evan Lieberman)